 Debt Assignment Protocol

 The Debt Assignment Protocol (DAP) is the mechanism that suppliers use to transfer debt between one another when an indebted PPM customer switches supplier.
-We are overseeing industry-led reform of the DAP to help improve the experience of indebted PPM customers seeking to switch supplier.
+We obligated suppliers to increase the amount of prepayment debt consumers could have when switching from £200 to £500.

 Through the publications and update feed below you can access our publications and outputs produced in relation to prepayment meters.